IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 The Authorization Client and Authorization Server actors SHALL support signed JWT token as specified in JSON Web Signature [RFC 7515].
 Any actor that supports this transaction MAY support the JWE (unsigned but encrypted) alternative of the JWT token.

 Of the signature of JWT algorithms specified in the JSON Web Algorithms [RFC 7518], the following algorithm SHALL be supported:
-- HMAC using SHA-256 hash algorithm ("HS256").
+- *HS256*: HMAC using SHA-256 hash algorithm.
-- RSA using SHA-256 hash algorithm ("RS256").
+- *RS256*: RSA using SHA-256 hash algorithm.

 Other algorithms such as:
-- ECDSA using P-256 curve and the SHA-256 hash algorithm ("ES256")
+- *ES256*: ECDSA using P-256 curve and the SHA-256 hash algorithm ("ES256")

 are RECOMMENDED.
-Other algorithms MAY be used except the "NONE" that MUST NOT be supported.
+Other algorithms MAY be supported except the "NONE" that MUST NOT be used.

+Note:
+- It is RECOMMENDED to use asymmetric (public-key based) methods for client authentication such as RS256.
+When asymmetric methods are used, Resource Server do not need to store sensitive symmetric keys, making these methods more robust against malicious attacks.

 #### 3.71.6.4 SAML Token Option

-TBD: clarify, no identify federation
+TBD:

-This option enables integration of environments that use both SAML identity federation and OAuth authorization infrastructure.

-Authorized Client and Authorization Server Actors claiming conformance with the SAML Token Option shall comply with the SAML 2.0 Profile for OAuth 2.0 Client Authentication and Authorization Grants [RFC 7522] rules for issuing and using SAML assertions and tokens.
-All of the SAML attributes in Table 3.71.4.1.2.1-1 shall be supported.
+Authorization Clients and Authorization Server claiming conformance with the SAML Token Option shall comply with the SAML 2.0 Profile for OAuth 2.0 Client Authentication and Authorization Grants [RFC 7522] rules for issuing and using SAML assertions and tokens.
+All of the SAML attributes in Table X.X.X shall be supported.
 The SAML assertion contents shall comply with XUA SAML assertion rules (see ITI TF-2b:3.40).

+TBD from [RFC 7522, Section 2.1]:
+To use a SAML Bearer Assertion as an authorization grant, the client uses an access token request as defined in Section 4 of the OAuth Assertion Framework [RFC7521] with the following specific parameter values and encodings.
+The value of the "grant_type" parameter is "urn:ietf:params:oauth:grant-type:saml2-bearer".

+#### 3.71.6.5 Scope

+TBD describe the semantics of scopes used in this profiles, if any.

 ### 3.71.7 Expected Actions

-The specific HTTP transactions are defined in the OAuth standards in Section X.X.X Referenced Standards.
-This transaction does not modify them other than through the definition of additional token attribute rules and auditing requirements.
-The end result will be either an error response, as defined in the RFCs, or an access token that can be used in the Incorporate Authorization Token [ITI-72] transaction.
+TBD

 ### 3.71.8 Message Examples